ramanprecious/ramanprecious/README.md

 ### Hi again 👋

+👀 I am a Data Analyst with a keen interest in the generation of insights.

+👯 I’m looking to collaborate on Data investigation projects.

+💬 Ask me about Data Analytics.

+⚡ Fun fact: I love learning, dancing, singing, and new adventures.
 <!--
 **ramanprecious/ramanprecious** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.